krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

    title="Our first view of Machu Picchu from the Sun Gate" caption="Our first view of Machu Picchu from the Sun Gate" %}

 Yeah, the weather didn't exactly cooperate, and we didn't see diddly-squat.
-But hey, we did not lose heart and continued on in our journey, and by the time we reached Machu Picchu the clouds finally started to burn off, and the payoff was so worth it:
+But hey, we did not lose heart and continued on our journey, and by the time we reached Machu Picchu the clouds finally started to burn off, and the payoff was so worth it:

 {% include post_image_full_lightbox.html
    filename="20211226-224112-peru-KXL08423-Pano-Edit.jpg"